marshallm94/galvanize_notes/my_notes.md

     * The **best** hyperplane out of the set of these hyperplanes is the one that is farthest from its support vectors, which in other words, maximizes the margin.
 The hyperplane is the *Maximal Margin Classifier*.

     * If there is not hyperplane that **perfectly** separates the classes, then the Maximal Margin Classifier does not exist, and one of the other methods will need to be used.

 2. Support Vector Classifier

+    * The SVC seeks to find the hyperplane that correctly classifies **most** of the training observations.
+It does allow some of the observations to be on the wrong side of the margin and to even be on the wrong side of the hyperplane (misclassified).

+    * The Tuning parameter $C$ can be described as the *budget for error*. **The arger the budget for errors to the hyperplane and to the margin, the higher the bias of your classifier and the lower the variance.** So, "turning the knob" of $C$ widens and narrows the margin around the hyperplane.

+        * So, when you set $C$ equal to zero, that is you allow for no violations to the hyperplane or the margin, you end up with the Maximal Margin Classifier.

+    * Note that whether a *large* $C$ corresponds to a "wider" or "narrower" margin is **not** consistent across textbooks or programming languages.
+In `sklearn`, a high $C$ corresponds to a narrow (low bias, high variance) margin, and a low $C$ corresponds to a wide (high vias, low variance) margin.
+This is in agreement with "Elements of Statistical Learning," and contradicts "Introduction to Statistical Learning."

 3. Support Vector Machine

+    *